mimachniak/sysopslife.pages/_posts/2021-11-23-M365-SharePoint-Guest-account-expiration.md

 ## SharePoint Online Administrator Center

 As a starting point we will configure SharePoint sharing policy.
 Policy settings are located on SharePoint Admin Center, that is accessible by link [https://{domain}-admin.sharepoint.com/](https://{domain}-admin.sharepoint.com/) or you can navigate from Office365 Admin Center.
-This policy will be inherited globally for all sites new and existing one in our tenant.
+This policy will be inherited globally for all sites new and existing one in our tenant and also all OneDrive sites.

 1. In admin center on left side contex menu navigate to **Policies** section
 2. Go to **Sharing**